rlleshi/phar/README.md

 The models work on spatio-temporal data, meaning that they processes video clips rather than single images ([miles-deep](https://github.com/ryanjay0/miles-deep) is using single images for example).
 This is an inherently superior way of performing action recognition.

 Currently, 17 actions are supported.
 You can find the complete list [here](resources/annotations/annotations.txt).
-More data would be needed to further improve the models.
-Help is welcomed.
+More data would be needed to further improve the models (help is welcomed).
 Read on for more information!

 ## Motivation & Usages